Begli0102/elevator-tracker/README.md

   { timestamps: true }
 )
 ````
-The database schema for the elevators table is as follows:
+The database charts schema for the elevators table is as follows:
 ````

 const ChartSchema = new mongoose.Schema({